RarestD/RareBoost/README.md

-# RareBoost
-RareBoost is a JavaFX desktop app for automating Discord messages via Discord API.
-Users can manage multiple tasks, customize messages and delays, and control them with a modern GUI. multithreading, and real-time status, it's ideal for efficient Discord bot automation

-🌟 RareBoost – Discord Automated Messaging Tool
+#🌟 RareBoost – Discord Automated Messaging Tool
-A fully featured JavaFX Desktop Application for sending automated messages to Discord channels using JDA (Java Discord API) with an intuitive GUI.
+A fully featured JavaFX Desktop Application for sending automated messages to Discord channels using Discord API with an intuitive GUI.

 🚀 Overview
 RareBoost empowers users to manage and execute automated message-sending tasks to Discord via a GUI.
-Users can log in with a bot token, manage multiple tasks, configure message content, and control delays — all within a modern, responsive interface.
+Users can log in with a users token, manage multiple tasks, configure message content, and control delays — all within a modern, responsive interface.

 This project showcases a blend of JavaFX GUI development, API integration, and concurrent task management — ideal for demonstrating software engineering skills.

 ✨ Features
 🎨 Intuitive GUI built with JavaFX and FXML

-🔐 Persistent Token Storage for seamless login experience

 ⚙️ Multi-task System: Create, edit, start, and stop individual or multiple message tasks (called Constellations)